-If George Thorne can stay healthy then Derby have a player who can control possession and the game for his team, to start and build attacks around the penalty area.
+If George Thorne can stay healthy then Derby have a player who can control possession and the game for his team – to start and build attacks around the penalty area.
 He also has a decent long-range shot on him.

 Tom Huddlestone was a teenager when he left Derby County to join Tottenham Hotspur in 2005, going on to win four caps for the England national team and later play Premier League football for Hull City.
 Derby fans will be pleased to welcome back the 30-year-old for a reported £2 million.
 Similar to Thorne and other central midfielders in the current squad, Tom Huddlestone is an excellent passer of the ball with a powerful long-range shot on him.

-It looks as though Derby will stack the middle of the park again this season as manager Rowett also has Jacob Butterfield, Bradley Johnson and Craig Bryson available in this position.
+It looks as though Derby will stack the middle of the park again this season as manager Rowett also has Jacob Butterfield, Bradley Johnson, and Craig Bryson available in this position.
 A good season for Huddlestone would mean dominating opposition players and creating chances for his teammates.
 Derby fans will be hoping he’s not playing in front of the back four though because he is a bit lazy in defending.

 Davies can lack concentration at times but is a good leader at the back who often reads the game well.
-He could form a good partnership with Richard Keogh in the middle but both are the wrong side of 30 – one must think Rowett has a short-term promotion plan than anything long-term.
+He could form a good partnership with Richard Keogh in the middle but both are the wrong side of 30 – one must think Rowett has more of a short-term promotion plan than anything long-term.
 And with Derby’s owner, that’s the right plan to have in mind.

 One thing Derby County haven’t had for a while is a good player on the left wing.
 Whatever people say about Johnny Russell, he loses possession a lot and doesn’t score very many.
 So what if he works hard?
 You need a lot more than that to get promoted.
-Abdoul Camara didn’t produce anything and has since been released.
+Abdoul Camara didn’t produce anything and has since being released.
 On the opposite wing, Tom Ince has been sold.
-Essentially, Derby County need a lot of productivity down the wings and I can’t see much of it looking at the names on the current squad.
+Essentially Derby County need a lot of productivity down the wings and I can’t see much of it looking at the names on the current squad.